muxamilian/straightforward-variational-autoencoder/README.md

 ## Why regularize?

 Why do we need the regularization losses?
-Wouldn't the reconstruction loss be sufficent?
+Wouldn't the reconstruction loss be sufficient?

 The following images are sampled from the code of different autoencoders, which were trained using different regularization losses.